-Over the past few years I’ve noticed a trend – So many women are reporting fatigue as an issue they struggle with.
+Over the past few years I’ve noticed a trend – so many women are reporting fatigue as an issue they struggle with.
 Sometimes this fatigue is unrelenting, accompanied by sleep irregularities; changes in blood pressure; changes in thyroid; or feeling ‘wired’ all the time, unable to slow down even when they want to.

-Most of these clinicians look at adrenal function as being compromised only when a patient is at either end of the spectrum – Cushing’s syndrome (also called hypercortisolism) is caused by long-term exposure to high amounts of the stress hormone cortisol, while Addison’s disease (also called hypocortisolism) is a disorder where the adrenal glands don’t produce enough cortisol and other glucocorticoids.
+Most of these clinicians look at adrenal function as being compromised only when a patient is at either end of the spectrum.
+At the two ends of the spectrum are Cushing’s syndrome and Addison’s disease.
+Cushing’s syndrome (also called hypercortisolism) is caused by long-term exposure to high amounts of the stress hormone cortisol.
+Addison’s disease (also called hypocortisolism) is a disorder where the adrenal glands don’t produce enough cortisol and other glucocorticoids.